-Of course as an actual adult there are not enough horrified gasps in the world to properly convey how insane that life plan seems, but there was a time when I pored over books of baby names and studied hours of TLC’s A Baby Story (seriously, call me if you are about to have an unexpected roadside birth, I’m basically a junior Obstetrician) and I couldn’t wait to go from being a kid to raising a kid.
-College Schmollege, amirite?
+As an actual adult, of course, there are not enough horrified gasps in the world to properly convey how insane that life plan seems, but in my late teens I pored over books of baby names, studied hours of TLC’s A Baby Story (seriously, call me if you are about to have an unexpected roadside birth, I’m basically a junior Obstetrician) and couldn’t wait to go from being a kid to raising a kid.

-We won’t get into the psychology of why I probably wanted to immediately create a happy family of my own as a do-over for the unhappy one I grew up in, but I was either a casualty of patriarchal fairy tales (bad) or a casualty of my upbringing (worse).
-Or both (worst).
-An embarrassment of riches, any way you look at it!
+We won’t get into the psychology of why I probably wanted to immediately create my own happy family as a do-over for the unhappy one I grew up in, but I was either a casualty of patriarchal fairy tales (bad) or a casualty of my upbringing (worse).

-Luckily, better judgment prevailed and I got the fuck out of my house and went to college.
-The new experience and environment helped me appreciate that “traditional” was a fork in the road I would never take and that I’d be miserable in the life I’d fantasized about.
+Luckily, better judgment ultimately prevailed and I skipped teen pregnancy, got the fuck out of my house and went to college where the new experience helped me appreciate that “traditional” was a fork in the road I’d never take.

 I abandoned all picket fence fantasies and committed instead to doing exactly as I pleased and letting life unfold as it may.

 Viva la Adulthood!

 Doing as I pleased worked out really well for me as I established a satisfying career, enjoyed an interesting social life, and curated a personal aesthetic that allowed me to be comfortable in my skin.

-I was generally quite happy, albeit very solitary as the other half of Plan B wasn’t going as well: life was unfolding as it may, but not the way I had hoped.
-I didn’t want kids, but I still wanted a partner.
+I was generally quite happy, albeit very solitary as the other half of Plan B wasn’t going quite as well: life was unfolding as it may, but not the way I had hoped.
+I didn’t want kids, true, but I still wanted a partner.